Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, suburb of Aintree had median income among taxpayers at $56,267 with average level standing at $64,041.
-Both figures are below national averages of $57,688 and $75,164 respectively for Greater Melbourne.
-Considering Wage Price Index growth of 8.25% since financial year ended June 2023, estimated median income as of September 2025 would be approximately $60,909 while average is projected at $69,324.
-According to Australian Bureau of Statistics Census data from 2021, household, family and personal incomes in Aintree rank highly nationally, between 77th and 85th percentiles.
-Income distribution shows that majority, 47.0% or 6,786 people, fall within $1,500 to $2,999 weekly category, similar to broader area where 32.8% occupy this range.
-Higher earners, at 31.6%, exceed $3,000 weekly, indicating strong purchasing power in community.
-High housing costs consume 19.5% of income but strong earnings place disposable income at 79th percentile nationally with area's SEIFA income ranking placing it in fifth decile.
+According to AreaSearch's aggregation of ATO data released for financial year 2023, Aintree had a median taxpayer income of $56,267 and an average income of $64,041.
+These figures are below the national averages of $57,688 and $75,164 respectively in Greater Melbourne.
+Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $60,909 (median) and $69,324 (average).
+According to the 2021 Census, household, family, and personal incomes in Aintree rank between the 77th and 85th percentiles nationally.
+Income distribution shows that 47.0% of locals (6,786 people) earn between $1,500 and $2,999 weekly, similar to the broader area where 32.8% fall into this range.
+Higher earners make up a substantial presence with 31.6% exceeding $3,000 weekly.
+High housing costs consume 19.5% of income, but strong earnings place disposable income at the 79th percentile nationally.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income